DataWithMichael/Super-Cafe-ETL-Pipeline/README.md

 3. **Data Transformation:**
    - Use `etl.transform_row()` to split orders and items.
    - Generate UUIDs for branches, orders, and products.
-   - Normalize branch and product fields.
+   - Normalise branch and product fields.
    - Assign default `quantity = 1` if missing.

 4. **Database Preparation:**